rebeccoder/milestone-project-two/README.md

 ![ScoreBoard](/assets/images/scoreboard.png)

 - The game includes a scoreboard that keeps track of the number of wins for each player.
-The scoreboard is displayed durectly underneath the tic tac toe board and updates automatically after each game.
+The scoreboard is displayed durectly underneath the Tic Tac Toe board and updates automatically after each game.
 It displays the player names and the number of games won.
 This feature provides an engaging and competitive experience for the players, as they can keep track of their progress throughout the game.

 ---